jdunmire/kicad-ESP8266/README.md

   * ESP-12  - This is includes an alias part, ESP-07v2, that is suitable
               for the 16 pin variant of the ESP-07.
 Note that there is a 14 pin version of the ESP-07 that has different signals and pinout.
-The footprint for the ESP-12 (and ESP-07v2) uses surface mount pads.
-The pads are are 2mm spacing.
+The footprint for the ESP-12 (and ESP-07v2) elongated through-hole pads to match those modules.

   * ESP-201 - This is a 26 pin module with pins on 0.1 inch spacing.
 I
               could not find any official measurements for the pin locations so the footprint was created from empirical measurements on the unit I have.

+There are 3d models for the ESP-12 and the ESP-07v2.

 WARNINGS
 ---------
-  1. The symbols and footprints have not been tested.
+  1. The symbols, footprints, and 3d models have not been tested.
 They are based on published images and measurements on individual samples.

   2. The `.dcm` file contains HTML links to information on sites I used